julie-mac/RegExperience/Develop/gist-template.md

 In the second instance, to the right of the `|` symbol, these curly brackets are requiring a fixed amount of 3 characters within those alpabetical and numerical ranges mentioned above.

-In this particular expression, the use of `|` is as an OR Operator, which means we need 6 OR 3 characters in a given string in order to return a match, not any number in between.
+In this particular expression, the use of `|` is as an OR Operator, which we'll talk about in the next section, which means we need 6 OR 3 characters in a given string in order to return a match, not any number in between.

+If there are no curly brackets to quantify the amount of times a character can repeat itself, a regex would return a match from a string of any length, given it matches up with other criteria that may be present.

 ##### Examples of the Curly Brackets Quantifier `{}`